So sweet, so juicy, so tender! There is nothing quite like a fresh, ripe mango, dripping with succulent, syrupy juice.

 For one, you’ll get faster and more confident with the entire process each time you exercise those knife skills.
 I’ll never tire of the saying “practice makes perfect,” especially when you’re dealing with a challenging fruit shape that requires some extra knife work.

 Second, the more fruit you prep, the more tasty inventory you’ll have on hand for future use!

-Freeze the other half to store them long term, and to whiz up in your smoothies and shakes for body and flavor.
+Freeze the other half to store them long term, and to whiz up in your smoothies, shakes, and no-churn paleo ice cream for body and flavor.

 Cutting beautifully ripe and sweet mango will give you the best results that you can freeze for later – far better than the pre-cut bagged frozen options at the grocery store, which are usually prepped from unripe fruit with an unpleasant texture and little to no flavor!